MCBarnard/coeus/README.md

 the prices to users who opt in to certain items.

 ## How to use it
-Run `php artisan chrome-driver:start` to start the chrome driver.
+After following the startup procedure in the below section simply visit local host page and click on the big power button.
-Visit local host to run the driver.
-This will change in the future.
+This kicks off the scraping and will search through the stores for their product prices.

 # Project Name
 Coeus means questioning, while the respective Roman deity was Polus, the celestial axis around which the heavens revolve.